This page was first published on November 4, 2022

 I have also been sketching for several years on trading card size watercolor paper because it is such a convenient size, and there is an abundance of storage options available, thanks to the popularity of cards this size which included baseball cards and game cards.
 The local hundred yen shops (Japan's equivalent of dollar stores) stock lots of cheap storage boxes, plastic sleeves and binders.

 I also like the idea of trading cards as a social opportunity where people give and receive cards, since I am in the habit of giving away sketches, especially to the model.
-However, I must say that this has resulted in some very cold reactions from subway commuters who usually have their defenses up on crowded trains, so I stopped the practice on the train unless the model signals an openness to communicating with me -- and it has happed a few times.
+However, I must say that this has resulted in some very cold reactions from subway commuters who usually have their defenses up on crowded trains, so I stopped the practice on the train unless the model signals an openness to communicating with me -- and it has happened a few times.

 Since trading cards are so small and portable, there are many ways to carry them.
 I've made a few wooden watercolor kits in the size, and have also used a fancy metal cigarette case as well as my pocket size Filofax which has plastic pages with slots for holding the cards.
 Both have vacuum-formed plastic palettes.

 One thing that irks me about the artist trading card world is the fact that some clueless folks have created -- and try to enforce -- a system of two separate categories for artist trading cards: Artist Trading Cards (ATC) for cards that are swapped for other cards and Art Cards, Editions and Originals (ACEO) for cards that are intended to be sold.
 That is in contrast to the rest of the trading card world where trading cards are freely sold and don't have to be in a different category.
 As a matter of fact, trading card sales is a thriving business.
-It irks me because I like to rubber stamp the backs of cards, and bristle at the idea of having to have two separate rubber stamps. especially when I don't know if the card will be swapped or sold.
+It irks me because I like to rubber stamp the backs of cards, and bristle at the idea of having to have two separate rubber stamps, especially when I don't know if the card will be swapped or sold.
 You can read my criticism of this two-category system in a different article.

 Note about Amazon links: If you click on a link and buy something at Amazon, a few pennies per dollar goes into my Amazon account, so instead of letting Amazon keep it all, you can pry a few pennies from their fingers make them share it with me.
 Any other vendor links I may put on this website are just for your convenience.